rorygibson/manager-readme/README.md

 My calendar can be busy, but I aim to make time for my team a priority.
 If you need me and you can't get a calendar slot, or it's more urgent, DM me in Slack.
 I aim to respond to Slack direct messages as soon as possible.

+I ask lots of questions.
+This isn't because I don't trust you to do your job - it's because I do mine much more effectively with lots of information.
+Please humour me.

 ## One-to-ones (1:1s)